Service Complex Gate Closed

 • Attendees are required to pass through a security checkpoint to gain access to the cemetery and Memorial Amphitheater.

-• Prohibited items: umbrellas; large bags or backpacks; animals other than service/guide animals; glass, metal or themal containers, including hard water bottles and soda cans; alcohol; bicycles; weapons of any kind, including firearms, ammunition, explosives, toy guns and mace/pepper spray; drones and other unmanned aircraft systems; laser pointers; aerosol containers; coolers; picnic baskets; tripods; selfie sticks; lighters; screwdrivers (or similar tools), air horns; brass knuckles; signs exceeding 20"x3"x1/4"; supports for signs and placards; packages; any other items determined to be a potential safety hazard.
+• Prohibited items: umbrellas; large bags or backpacks; animals other than service/guide animals; glass, metal or thermal containers, including hard water bottles and soda cans; alcohol; bicycles; weapons of any kind, including firearms, ammunition, explosives, toy guns and mace/pepper spray; drones and other unmanned aircraft systems; laser pointers; laser range finders; aerosol containers; coolers; picnic baskets; tripods; selfie sticks; lighters; screwdrivers (or similar tools), air horns; brass knuckles; signs exceeding 20"x3"x1/4"; supports for signs and placards; packages; any other items determined to be a potential safety hazard.
 Clear plastic disposable water bottles are permitted.
+Please note, this list may be updated based on security procedures.

 • Hard water bottles are not permitted in the Memorial Amphitheater for this event.
 All hard water bottles brought to the security checkpoint will be confiscated and not returned.

-• Family pass holders visiting their loved ones may enter the cemetery via Memorial Avenue or through the Service Complex Gate.
+• Family pass holders visiting their loved ones may enter the cemetery via Memorial Avenue.
+Please note that the Service Complex Gate will be closed due to necessary construction on the Southern Expansion project.
 Click here for important information about REAL ID requirements

 • REAL ID Requirements: Family pass holders and anyone over the age of 18 authorized to drive onto Arlington National Cemetery in a vehicle—to include both drivers and passengers—must present a REAL ID-compliant identification at the security check point.
 Click here for more information.